Absentee Voting Information for U.S. Citizens Abroad

 Verifying Your Registration

 Many states now have websites where you can verify your registration.
-If you are unsure of your voter registration status, or want to confirm that local officials have received and approved your registration, check the FVAP website for a directory of available state voter registration verification websites.
+If you are unsure of your voter registration status, or want to confirm that local officials have received and approved your registration, check the FVAP website or the Voting Assistance Guide.
 You can also call or write your local election officials directly.

 Be an Educated Voter